 The federal government has long dismissed concerns about piscine reovirus (PRV) — a highly-contagious virus that has infected 80 per cent of B.C. farm salmon — insisting it will not harm wild salmon.
 But recent research suggests otherwise.

 In March 2017, a federal scientist confirmed that the virus appears to cause the disease heart and skeletal muscle inflammation (HSMI)1.
 The heart damage caused by HSMI would be a death sentence to wild salmon – as they must be supreme athletes to catch prey, escape predators, and swim upstream to spawn.

 This puts wild salmon at enormous risk.
 Not too long ago, the Cohen Commission, the $36-million federal inquiry into the 2009 collapse of Fraser sockeye, concluded that farm fish can spread infectious disease to wild fish2.
-Not only does Minister LeBlanc’s refusal to test farm fish for PRV run counter to government’s promises to act on Cohen Commission’s recommendations to protect wild salmon, it undermines this government's commitments to:
+Not only does the Minister refusal to test farm fish for PRV run counter to government’s promises to act on Cohen Commission’s recommendations to protect wild salmon, it undermines this government's commitments to:

 • Take a precautionary approach to managing wild fish stocks 3